ASFOpenSARlab/opensarlab-cluster/helps/deploy_OpenSARlab.md

                         1. select the <deployment_name>-auth-LogFunction-<random hash> lambda
                     1. Leave the remaining triggers set to "none"
                     1. Click the "Save changes" button
-        1. Add an admin user
-            1. Click the "Users and groups" sidebar menu link
-            1. Click the "Create user" button
-                1. Username:
-                    1. enter the name used for the AdminUserName parameter of the <deployment_name> CloudFormation stack
-                1. Send an invitation to this new user?:
-                    1. leave its box checked
-                    1. check the "Email" box
-                    1. Do not check the "SMS (default)" box
-                1. Temporary password:
-                    1. enter a temporary password
-                1. Phone Number:
-                    1. leave blank
-                    1. uncheck the "Mark phone number as verified?" box
-                1. Email:
-                    1. enter the email address used for the AdminEmailAddress parameter in the <deployment_name>-auth CloudFormation stack
-                    1. leave the "Mark email as verified?" box checked
-                1. Click the "Create user" button

 1. Update image tags for every profile in helm_config.yml (<deployment_name>-cluster repository)
     1. hub:image:tag
         1. 'latest' will only work for the hub:image:tag on the first build